geohot/ztop/README.md

 | CCLK BUSY VALUE     |       nan | max-performance    |
 ```

-Lowest I have seen is 3.59W
+Lowest I have seen is 3.44W by ryzenadj + disabling cores